maxtuno/PEQNP/docs/mip.md

 # MiP

-PIXIE is an optional sub - module dedicated to Mixed Integer Programming that can be installed with 'pip install PEQNP --with-pixie' requires that compiler support c + +17.
+PIXIE is an optional submodule dedicated to Mixed Integer Programming that can be installed with 'pip install PEQNP --force --install-option=pixie'.

 ```python
 import peqnp as pn